binnes/esp8266Workshop/en/part4/JUPYTER.md

     The following code shows how to read data from a database and apply the model to it.
 The prediction column shows how the model classified the data.
 As this example uses the training data, we have the class property avaialble, so you can see that the prediction should line up with the class.

     (Optionally) If you want to test your model try recording another set of data without the class property.
-Within the dataset have records where the sensor in your hand and records where the sensor is not being held.
-See how your model performs.  *Note: remove **class,** from the select statement if you are using data without the class property*:
+Within the dataset have records with the sensor in your hand and records where the sensor is not being held.
+See how your model performs, especially in transition cases, where the sensor has just been released or has been held a short amount of time.  *Note: remove **class,** from the select statement if you are using data without the class property*:

 ```python
 # test the model